 It’s really not a good idea, mainly because:

-b) Antidepressants containing MAOIs can react with the psychedelic chemicals in the mushrooms, making the effects far too strong to be anything other than horrible.
+- Antidepressants containing MAOIs can react with the psychedelic chemicals in the mushrooms, making the effects far too strong.

 Can magic mushrooms damage your mental health?